 Spices do significantly boost dopamine levels

-Better sexual health is all about being good with what you eat, less drinking and smoking, keeping fit and especially, making sure you get the right vitamins and minerals for your sex drive.
+Better sex is all about being good with what you eat, less drinking and smoking, keeping fit and especially, making sure you get the right vitamins and minerals for your sex drive.

 To boost your vitamin A intake, increase foods such as tomatoes, watermelon, mangoes, liver, eggs, butter, spinach, broccoli, carrots, leeks, peas, cheddar cheese, tuna, pecans and pistachios.

 Vitamin E is a powerful antioxidant that helps improve circulation.